tommyhall/tommyhall.github.io/README.md

 # blog

 This is my personal website and blog.
-It's based on [Jekyll-Now](https://github.com/barryclark/jekyll-now).
+It's customized from [Jekyll-Now](https://github.com/barryclark/jekyll-now).